IsoNet-cryoET/spIsoNet/tutorial/spIsoNet_v1.0_Tutorial.md

 The algorithm for 3D FSC is customized based on
 Tan, Y.Z., Baldwin, P.R., Davis, J.H., Williamson, J.R., Potter, C.S., Carragher, B. and Lyumkis, D., 2017.
 Addressing preferred specimen orientation in single-particle cryo-EM through tilting.
 Nature methods, 14(8), p.793.

-The 3DFSC volume (the default file name is FSC3D.mrc) should be generated in a few minutes.
+The 3DFSC volume (the default file name is FSC3D.mrc) should be generated in a 3 minutes for a volume with 360x360x360 pixels.
 This step does not need GPU accelation.
 You can use multiple cpu cores for parallelization by specifying "--ncpus".

 Thie FSC3D.mrc will be used in the following reconstruct step as "aniso_file"